pebnn/SteamAutoFriend/README.md

 8. Now a google chrome window will open up and cycle through the accounts you added, or just the one.

-# How to compile single executable file yourself
+# How to compile standalone executable file yourself
 1. Clone the repository
 2. Make sure to install PyInstaller. instructions can be found at: https://pyinstaller.org/en/stable/
 3. cd to SteamAutoFriend folder